-Parameter North South Length @ maturity (L {mat}) A range was used in 2015.
-A maturity ogive was recently published so the ogive is proposed as a more accurate representation of maturity for the 2023 assessment.A range was used in 2015.
+Parameter North South Length @ maturity (L mat ) A range was used in 2015.
 A maturity ogive was recently published so the ogive is proposed as a more accurate representation of maturity for the 2023 assessment.
+A range was used in 2015.
+A maturity ogive was recently published so the ogive is proposed as a more accurate representation of maturity for the 2023 assessment.
 L 50 A point estimate was used in 2015.
 Two new estimates (east and west North Atlantic) are recently available.
-It was decided to adopt the west North Atlantic estimate as it was considered to be more representative of the North stock. ates (east and west are recently2015 assessment.
+It was decided to adopt the west North Atlantic estimate as it was considered to be more representative of the North stock.
+No estimate available for the 2015 assessment.
 Recently, one study has been published on maturity at length and will be used for the 2023 assessment.
-Age @ maturity (T {mat}) A range was used in 2015.
+Age @ maturity (T mat ) A range was used in 2015.
 A maturity at age ogive was recently published available so this was accepted as the most appropriate representation of the maturity at age proportions.
-No estimate available for maturity estimates fro recent publication wer calculated to age using parameters representa the southern stock.
-An based maturity ogive v fitted and proposed to in the assessment. Τ 50 No estimate available for the 2015 assessment.
-A new estimate is available from the recently published maturity at age ogive so this was adopted.No estimate availab 2015 assessment.
-S maturity estimates recent publication v calculated to age us parameters represe the southern stock. based maturity ogiv fitted and proposed in the assessment.
+No estimate available for the 2015 assessment.
+Size-based maturity estimates from a recent publication were back-calculated to age using growth parameters representative of the southern stock.
+An age-based maturity ogive was fitted and proposed to be used in the assessment.
+T 50 No estimate available for the 2015 assessment.
+A new estimate is available from the recently published maturity at age ogive so this was adopted.
+No estimate available for the 2015 assessment.
+Size-based maturity estimates from a recent publication were back-calculated to age using growth parameters representative of the southern stock.
+An age-based maturity ogive was fitted and proposed to be used in the assessment.
 Reproductive cycle No changes from 2015 assessment.
 An annual cycle is accepted as the most parsimonious hypothesis considering other life history traits.
 No changes from 2015 assessment.
-An annual cycle is accepted as the most parsimonious hypothesis considering other life history traits.
-L 0 Information was updated based on a range of sizes, accepting the L0 as the midpoint of the range.Information updated based on new size estimates based on largest embryos and smallest free-swimming individuals.
+An annual cycle is accepted as the most parsimonious hypothesis considering other life history traits. $L_0$ Information was updated based on a range of sizes, accepting the $L_0$ as the midpoint of the range.
+Information updated based on new size estimates based on largest embryos and smallest free-swimming individuals.
 Mean litter size No new information to update the one used in the 2015 assessment.
 Information updated based on a recently published study with a larger sample size than the previous available information.